malikhurrairah9434/Retails-Sales-Forecasting/README.md

-# Retail Customer Segmentation Using RFM Analysis
+# 🛍️ Retail Customer Segmentation Using RFM Analysis

-## Project Overview
+## 📋 Project Overview

 This project performs **Customer Segmentation** on retail transaction data using **RFM (Recency, Frequency, Monetary)** analysis.
 The goal is to identify distinct customer groups based on their purchase behavior to support targeted marketing and improve customer retention strategies.

 The analysis uses a real-world online retail dataset and demonstrates how to:

-- Calculate RFM metrics for each customer
+- 📊 Calculate RFM metrics for each customer
-- Score and segment customers based on their recency, purchase frequency, and monetary value
+- 🏷️ Score and segment customers based on recency, frequency, and monetary value
-- Visualize RFM score distributions
+- 📈 Visualize RFM score distributions
-- Identify best customers and potential segments for personalized engagement
+- ⭐ Identify best customers and potential segments for personalized engagement

 ---

-## Dataset
+## 📂 Dataset

 - The dataset contains transaction records of an online retail store.
 - Key columns include: `Customer ID`, `InvoiceDate`, `Invoice`, `Quantity`, and `Price`.

 ---

-## Project Structure
+## 🗂️ Project Structure

 - `notebooks/` — Jupyter notebooks containing data exploration, RFM calculation, scoring, and visualization
 - `data/` — Raw and processed dataset files